tcoulter/jockeyjs/README.md

 }];

 // Listen for an event from Javascript, but don't notify the Javascript that
-// the listener has completed until another function has finished.
-This call
+// the listener has completed until an asynchronous function has finished.
-// is taken from the example app in the repo.
-[Jockey on:@"toggle-fullscreen-with-callback" performWithCallback:^(NSDictionary *payload, void (^complete)()) {
+[Jockey on:@"event-name" performAsynchronous:^(NSDictionary *payload, void (^complete)()) {
-  [self toggleFullscreen:complete withDuration:duration];
+  // Do something asynchronously, then call the complete() method when finished.
 }];
 ```